-- A metal cyclone filter can be grounded to dissipate any static electricity.
+- A metal cyclone filter.
+A metal filter can be grounded to dissipate any static electricity.